Oh Hell Week - Event details

 This semester, we've teamed up with other student organizations to provide you a variety of goodies to help you prepare for finals week.

-- Bentos from Asami's Kitchen, Drinks, and Snack Packs provided by your UH Hilo Student Association (UHHSA)
+- Pizza from Pizza Hut, Drinks, and Snack Packs provided by your UH Hilo Student Association (UHHSA)

 - Caffeinated Drinks (i.e. energy drinks, coffee, tea, etc.) provided by the Student Activities Council (SAC)